**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 4. Campaign Duration

-Longer campaigns cost more but can give greater brand awareness and conversions.
+Longer campaigns cost more but can produce greater brand awareness and conversions.

 How to Increase the Smoothness of Your Video Ad Budget